ayond/git-workflow/README.md

 Now working  on you stuff ….

-### step 2 If you want to get latest code from master and use it in your branch
+### Step 2 if you want to get latest code from master and use it in your branch

 you could need this in 2 cases :
 1 If master have new commits ,and you want to have that code